Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 “Every politician deserves two terms, one in office, the second in prison.”
 Mark Twain

-Scotland County and Laurinburg elected officials are out to put us in bonded debt to the tune of about $150 million.
+Scotland County and Laurinburg elected officials are putting us in bonded debt to the tune of about $150 million.
 It’s a big job, and honestly, this bunch doesn’t appear smart enough to accomplish such a big mission.
-We’re guessing they’ve got some serious help.
+We’re guessing they’ve got some serious outside help.

 The question is: Who’s pulling the puppet’s strings?
 Who’s really driving this bus?